 Details emerge about suspected gunman in Texas synagogue hostage standoff

-More details are emerging Monday about the suspected gunman responsible for the Texas synagogue hostage standoff on Saturday.
-The suspect, 44-year-old Malik Faisal Akram, was killed after the FBI breached Congregation Beth Israel in Colleyville, Texas, following an 11-hour standoff.
-The four people taken hostage all emerged unharmed.
+Rabbi Charlie Cytron-Walker, who was one of the people taken hostage, told "CBS Mornings" that the situation seemed to be deteriorating near the end of the night, and he knew from attending security training sessions that "when your life is threatened, you need to do whatever you can to get to safety."

-A law enforcement source told CBS News that Akram, a British citizen, flew to New York's John F. Kennedy Airport a few days before New Year's and spent several days in the area in a cheap hotel.
-He went to Texas soon after and stayed at both a hotel and a homeless shelter, the source said.
+The conference call comes as investigators are still working to piece together the weeks leading up to the standoff.

-Federal law enforcement officials are continuing to investigate how Akram traveled from New York to Texas.
+A law enforcement source told CBS News that Akram stayed at both a hotel and a homeless shelter in Texas.

-The law enforcement source said it appears Akram obtained the handgun he used in the standoff "on the street," but did not specify how or where.
-The gun was loaded, the source said.
+A Dallas center that provides services to the homeless told CBS News that Akram came there "presenting as a homeless individual in need of shelter" at approximately 10 p.m. on January 2.
+He spent the night at the facility and left the next day, the center said, adding that it has shared video and photographs with the FBI.

 A senior U.S. official told CBS News that FBI agents are going to homeless shelters in the area and speaking with people there to try to trace Akram's movements.
 Two U.S. officials told CBS News that Akram was not on any U.S. terror watch lists, though the matter remains under investigation.